Running Network Simulations with BMTK#

 “components”#

 The “components” section is used to indicate the paths to various auxiliary files required for instantiating our simulation; like morphology swc files, NEURON mod files, NESTML or NeuroML cell models.
-BMTK will use these paths to find neccesary files required to instantiate the network for simulation.

-the different directories are defined using the format
+The directories are defined using the format:

 "components": {